-1 Place and connect one of these symbols in your s schematic: -- ------------
+1 Place and connect one of these symbols in your schematic:

 For voltage input Use this When you are running VDC A DC sweep and/or transfer function analysis only.
 VSRC Multiple analysis types including DC sweep and/or transfer function.
 For current input Use this When you are running IDC A DC sweep and/or transfer function analysis only.
 ISRC Multiple analysis types including DC sweep and/or transfer function.
-Double-click the symbol instance.
-A dialog box appears

-- 2 Double-click the symbol instance.
-A dialog box appears listing the attribute settings for the symbol instance. - 3 Define the DC specification as follows:
+2 Double-click the symbol instance.
+A dialog box appears listing the attribute settings for the symbol instance.